-An authentic, easy Sicilian cannoli filling recipe I picked up while in Sicily last summer, served with chocolate dipped pizzelle cookies.
+An authentic, easy Sicilian cannoli filling recipe / Dip, I picked up while in Sicily last summer, served with chocolate dipped pizzelle cookies.

-Today we are going to learn how to make cannoli filling, the simple Italian way!
+Today we are going to learn how to make cannoli filling or dip, the simple Italian way!

 Because who doesn’t love cannoli right ?
 Authentic Cannoli Siciliani that is, filled with the freshest sheep’s milk ricotta cheese and candied fruit or nuts.

 Before I hear it from the “Cannoli Police” I would like to tell you that there is nothing groundbreaking about this recipe.